HarshGThakre/HarshGThakre/README.md

 - ⚙️ **Problem Solver:** Currently mastering Data Structures & Algorithms (DSA) to solve complex computational problems.
 - 🔭 I’m building projects that bridge the gap between user experience and robust backend logic.
 - 🎯 My goal for 2026 is to contribute to open-source and build impactful software solutions.
+- 📈 Having Intrest in Trading and Stock-Market.

 ## 🛠 Tech Stack (Learning)